phrig/beautiful-jekyll/_posts/2018-01-28-cashflow-pa-summary.md

 subtitle: Summary and our timeline
 ---

 In late September, 2017, we participated in the first [Code4PA hackathon](https://www.code4pa.tech/) in which we were tasked to use open state data to *increase transparency and efficiency for public engagement with the government*.
 We came up with Cashflow PA: a web application that maps campaign contributions, expenses, receipts, and debts filed for Pennsylvania state elections.
-It uses databases found on Pennsylvania's [open data portal](https://data.pa.gov/).
+It uses data sets found on Pennsylvania's [open data portal](https://data.pa.gov/).

 Here's one of the mock-ups we created: